TA18246-The-Note-G-2022-CROP.jpg

 Q: Why did you choose to focus on Ada Lovelace’s annotated page?

-Q: Your works often depict the development of algorithms.
-Why do you think this development is especially important and worthy of being recorded?
+Q: Your work frequently addresses the development of algorithms.
+Why do you see this as an important subject to record?